hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * reference: https://www.analyticsvidhya.com/blog/2015/09/hypothesis-testing-explained/
     * In its second example, the result should be accept null hypothesis

+* Non-Parametric Tests
+  * Parametric tests are used when the information about the <b>population parameters</b> is completely known whereas non-parametric tests are used when there is no or few information available about the population parameters.
+That is to say, <b>non-parametric tests make no assumption about the data</b>.
+  * But, <b>if there is a parametric solution to the problem, using non-parametric tests could lead to much lower accuracy</b>
+  * Pros for non-parametric tests:
+    * When there is no parametric test solution, using non-parametric test is better, and it works even when the data sample is small
+    * It also works for all data types, such as categorical, ordinal, interval or data with outliers
+  * Cons for non-parametric tests:
+    * critical value tables for non-parametric tests are not inlcuded in many software packages...
+  * <b>Steps to do Hypothesis Testing with non-parametric tests</b>
+    * H0 (NULL Hypothesis): There is no significant difference between sample mean and population mean
+    * H1 (ALTERNATIVE Hypothesis): There is significant significant difference between sample mean and population mean
+    * Set significant level, decide it's one-tail or two-tail problem.
+Decide decision rule (when t reject null hypothsis)
+    * Test Statistics - In non-parametric tests, the sample is converted into ranks and then ranks are treated as a test statistic
+    * Compare test statistics and decision rule, to decide reject/accept null hypothesis

 * Probability cheat sheet: http://www.cs.elte.hu/~mesti/valszam/kepletek
 * Likelihood vs Probability: http://mathworld.wolfram.com/Likelihood.html